ei14/skyline/plugins/cordova-plugin-firebasex/README.md

 ##### iOS
 When you call this method on iOS, FCM sends a silent push notification to the iOS device to verify it.
-So to use phone auth with your Android app, you need to:
+So to use phone auth with your iOS app, you need to:
 - [setup your iOS app for push notifications](https://firebase.google.com/docs/cloud-messaging/ios/certs)
 - Verify that push notifications are arriving on your physical device
 - [Upload your APNs auth key to the Firebase console](https://firebase.google.com/docs/cloud-messaging/ios/client#upload_your_apns_authentication_key).